Most content – articles, books, unpublished manuscripts, tables, figures, photographs – is owned (copyrighted) by someone.

 While some images, text, or web content may be marked with a copyright symbol or “all rights reserved,” these elements are not required in order for an image to be copyrighted.

-For this reason, it is appropriate to assume that an image found on the web is copyrighted, even if it is not labeled or identified, unless it falls into one of the categories below.
+For this reason, it is appropriate to assume that an image found on the web is copyrighted, even if it is not labeled or identified.

 Copyright is probably not an issue when dealing with: